jplattel/jplattel.nl/content/post/2020-01-29-upymenu-lcd-micropython-menu.md

 I've published my first library to [PyPi](https://pypi.org/project/upymenu/)!
 It is a simple utility function you can use in micropython to build menus for LCD displays.
 I was used to the [Liquid Crystal](https://github.com/arduino-libraries/LiquidCrystal) and [Liquid Menu](https://github.com/VaSe7u/LiquidMenu) while developing on an Arduino.

 When I made the switch towards micropython I saw no such thing existed.
-But having a [statemachine](https://www.wikiwand.com/en/Finite-state_machine) like menu is quite easy in Python I wanted to abstract it a bit into a library, this way it is easier to use for other people!
+But having a [statemachine](https://www.wikiwand.com/en/Finite-state_machine) like menu is quite easy in Python and I wanted to abstract it a bit into a library, this way it is easier to use for other people!

-Once you have configured your LCD with your board, you can use it like this to create a menu.
+Once you have configured your LCD with your board, you can use it like this to create a menu:

 ```python
 from machine import Pin, I2C # Basics for creating an LCD interface